jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

   .. code-block:: python

-    AttributeError: module 'sleep_duration' has no attribute 'duration'...
+    AttributeError: module 'src.sleep_duration' has no attribute 'duration'...

 * I change the name of ``duration_a`` to ``duration`` in ``sleep_duration.py`` and ``test_sleep_duration.py`` which leaves me with ValueError_